Blothorn/FTD/WeaponGuidance/STPG.md

 + `ignoreSpeed`: The speed below which the missile will not be guided.
 Reduces lag if missiles are missing.
 + `MinumumCruiseAltitude`: The minimum altitude to travel at when more than 0.5s from the target.
 + `MissilesPerTarget` (optional): The number of missiles to fire at each eligible target.
-+ `MissilesPerLaunch` (optional): The number of missiles launched by each missile controller.
-Setting this low has no great effect, but may lead to launching more missiles than required.
++ `LimitFire`: Optional, defaults to false.
+Whether to restrict the number of missiles fired if `MissilesPerTarget` missiles have already been fired at each eligible target.

 ### Attack pattern settings (all optional, but required if `AttackPatterns` is defined).
 Attack patterns have missiles spread and then converge to the target.